What is better, Poly-Foam, or Pressure Grout?

 With pressure grouting, we recommend not driving over the work for 24 hours.
 The work can be open to pedestrian traffic immediately.
 Poly-foam jobs can be driven on immediately.

 For the vast majority of residential work, pressure grouting is the best solution.
 Greene Concrete Leveling, we offer free estimates to look at your personal situation and see what material is best to solve your problem.
-Both pressure grouting and poly-foam leveling are back by our 10 Year Warranty.
+Both pressure grouting and poly-foam leveling are back by our Lifetime Warranty.